tranquilit/WAPT-Documentation/source/waptserver-install/centos/install-centos-base.rst

     reboot

-* if it has not already be done, :ref:`create the DNS entries for the WAPT Server <srv_dns>` in the :term:`Organization` Active Directory;
+* if it has not already been done, :ref:`create the DNS entries for the WAPT Server <srv_dns>` in the :term:`Organization` Active Directory;

 * after reboot, configure the system language in English in order to have